 Lifetime Web Hosting: Scam or Smart Investment?
 A Buyer’s Unfiltered Verdict After Testing Four “Lifetime” Deals

-Many people are enticed by online software “lifetime” plans: pay once, host your sites forever, and never see another monthly bill.
-But the internet is littered with horror stories of companies that vanish overnight, taking websites, data, and customer trust with them.
+Many people are enticed by the “lifetime” website hosting plans: pay once and never see another monthly bill.
+But the internet is littered with horror stories of companies that vanish after a short time, leaving you to lick your wounds.
 So is lifetime hosting ever the real deal — or is it always a scam in disguise?

 I decided to find out the hard way.
 Over the past few years I bought four different lifetime hosting packages (plus two more suspicious ones I watched from afar).
 Some delivered exactly what they promised for years.
 Others shut down without warning, leaving customers scrambling.
 Here’s the unvarnished truth, complete with dates, prices, and lessons that could save you hundreds of dollars.